Naxs-me/Understand_code_with_FaCoY/README.md

 This will result in a url ""http://0.0.0.0:5000/?q= _code-snippet_"

 FaCoY will search for similar snippets in its database and produce the result.

+Understand_code_with_FaCoY is a javascript application which opens wikipedia pages of the topics required to understand the code snippet user gave as input.
+Like if the user gives code for mergesort as input then this application will open the wikipedia page for mergesort, array etc. as output.

 ------------------------------------------------------------------------------------------